park-holidays-uk/pagebuilder/README.md

 ## Things To Know

 All layout blocks should be contained within a *DIV* element with the class *wrapper*.
 This will allow the use of both fullwidth and non-fullwidth blocks in the page.

 When creating FORM blocks, they must contain an empty DIV with the class *form-dropzone*.
 This be the only area a user can drop form field blocks into.

 ## PHAST Wizard Requirements

 * Must be able to create blocks & layouts as well as pages.
-* For dynamic blocks, it will need to pre-populate the *block_id* field with the filename of the view.
+* For dynamic blocks, it will need to pre-populate the *block_id* field.
 * For dynamic blocks, it will need to populate the *properties* field with a JSON object that is used to create dynamic traits (payload object). see **Fig. PW1R**
 * For all blocks and layouts, it will need to set the *attributes* field, with a JSON object that has minimum of 1 property, which must be the class property.
 This is used to display an icon within pagebuilder. see **Fig. PW2R**